maybenot-io/maybenot-simulator/README.md

 [license-url]: https://github.com/maybenot-io/maybenot-simulator/

 ## Example Usage
-See `cargo doc --open` for the API documentation.
+See [cargo docs][docs-url] for details on the API.
 The following is a simple example of how to use the simulator:

 ```rust